taocpp/PEGTL/README.md

 * Kenneth Geisshirt for Android compatibility and Android CI.
 * Kuzma Shapran for EOL testing and fixes.
 * Michael Becker for help with CMake.
+* Paul Le Roux for CMake improvements and Conan support.
 * Paulo Custodio for Windows-related fixes.
 * Sam Hocevar for contributing Visual Studio 2015 compatibility.
 * Stephan Beal for the bug reports, suggestions and discussions.